kaist-ina/nemo/README.md

 * Docker: https://docs.docker.com/install/
 * NVIDIA docker: https://github.com/NVIDIA/nvidia-docker

+## Guide
+We provide a step-by-step guide with a single video (which content is product review).
+All the folloiwing commands must be executed inside the docker.

 ## 1. Setup

 * Build a docker image (based on the Tensorflow Docker)